jameson-c/viz-portfolio/assignment_1.md

-### During 2020, Greece's debts were 2x the average among OECD member-states in the European Union
+### During 2020, Greece's debts (as a % of GDP) were 2x the average among OECD member-states in the European Union

 <iframe
         src="https://data.oecd.org/chart/6Obi"